cavo789/blog/blog/2023/12/27/docker-phpdoc/index.md

 Then run `curl -LOJ --silent --output wordpress https://github.com/WordPress/wordpress-develop/archive/refs/tags/6.4.2.zip` to download Wordpress v6.4.2.
 You'll get a file called `wordpress-develop-6.4.2.zip` on your disk.

-Unzip it by running `unzip wordpress-develop-6.4.2.zip` and now, you'll have a folder called `wordpress-develop-6.4.2` so please jump in it `cd wordpress-develop-6.4.2`.
+Unzip it by running `unzip wordpress-develop-6.4.2.zip && rm wordpress-develop-6.4.2.zip` and now, you'll have a folder called `wordpress-develop-6.4.2` so please jump in it `cd wordpress-develop-6.4.2`.

 ## Run phpDocumentor